Integration in algebraically closed valued fields: Introduction

-\item\emph{Step~3.} In order to invert the homomorphism $\bb L$, we need a precise description of the semigroup congruence relation induced by it.
-The basic notion used in the description is that of a blowup of an object in $\RV[*, \cdot]$; see Definition~\ref{defn:blowup}.
-We then show that, for any objects $Y_1$, $Y_2$ in $\RV[*, \cdot]$, there are isomorphic iterated blowups $Y_1^{\sharp}$, $Y_2^{\sharp}$ of $Y_1$, $Y_2$ if and only if $\bb L(Y_1)$, $\bb L(Y_2)$ are isomorphic.
-The ``if'' direction contains a form of Fubini's Theorem and is the most technically involved part of the construction.
-Its difficulty will be explained further below when we describe the course of the paper. \end{itemize} The inverse of $\bb L$ thus obtained is a motivic integration; see Theorem~\ref{theorem:semiring}.
-When the Grothendieck semigroups are formally groupified this integration is recast as an injective ring homomorphism; see Corollary~\ref{theorem:integration:1}.
+\item\emph{Step~3.} We obtain a precise description of the semigroup congruence relation on $\gsk \mRV[*]$ induced by $\bb L$ using the basic notion of a blowup of an object in $\mRV[*]$.
+The basic idea is that, for any objects $\mathbf{U}_1, \mathbf{U}_2$ in $\mRV[*]$, there are isomorphic iterated blowups $\mathbf{U}_1^{\sharp}$, $\mathbf{U}_2^{\sharp}$ of $\mathbf{U}_1$, $\mathbf{U}_2$ if and only if $\bb L(\mathbf{U}_1)$, $\bb L(\mathbf{U}_2)$ are isomorphic.
+The ``if'' direction essentially contains a form of Fubini's Theorem and is the most technically involved part of the construction. \end{itemize} When the Grothendieck semigroups are formally groupified, the inverse of $\bb L$ thus obtained is recast as a ring homomorphism (Theorem~\ref{theorem:integration:1:vol}).
+This is understood as a motivic integration, since Fubini's theorem (Theorem~\ref{fubini}) and the change of variables formula (Theorem~\ref{change:variables}) hold.